a-t-h-i/Football-Stats/README.md

 <h2>Football Stats</h2>
 <p>Football stats is a tool that allows you to compare the performance of two football teams.

-First clone the project by running:
-`git clone git@github.com:a-t-h-i/Football-Stats.git`
+First clone the project by running: `git clone git@github.com:a-t-h-i/Football-Stats.git`

-Then cd to the cloned project by running:
+Then cd to the cloned project by running: `cd Football-Stats`
-`cd Football-Stats`

 This assumes you already have python installed.
-Run this command to install the dependencies:
-`pip install -r requirements.txt`
+Run this command to install the dependencies:`pip install -r requirements.txt`

-After installing the dependencies, you can run this app using:
+After installing the dependencies, you can run this app using: `python3 manage.py runserver`
-`python3 manage.py`

-Open your browser and goto:
+Open your browser and goto:`127.0.0.1:8000`
-`127.0.0.1:8000`